masumsoft/express-cassandra/docs/elassandra.md

     },
     ormOptions: {
         // omitted other options for clarity
+        defaultReplicationStrategy: {
+            class: 'NetworkTopologyStrategy',
+            DC1: 1
+        },
 	migration: 'alter',
         manageESIndex: true,
     }
 }
 ```

+Elassandra does not work with the `SimpleStrategy` replication class.
+You can still have a single Elassandra node.
+The `DC1` parameter is the **case sensitive** name of the _Data Center_ as defined in your `elassandra/conf/cassandra-rackdc.properties` file.
+You may also have to edit your `elassandra/conf/cassandra-topology.properties` file to match the rack data center declarations.
+If you did not edit those files, the default is `DC1`.

-Note that you can optionally provide connection options for elasticsearch in the clientOptions like the following.
-If omitted, then the cassandra `contactPoints` are used as default host addresses with `sniffOnStart: true` as default configuration for elasticsearch client.
+Note that you can optionally provide connection options for elasticsearch in the `clientOptions` like the following.
+If omitted, then the cassandra `contactPoints` are used as default host addresses with `sniffOnStart: true` as default configuration for the elasticsearch client.

 ```
 {